 Beware of Post-Disaster Scams

-It is unimaginable that after such a devastating natural disaster such as Matthew that there are those looking to prosper and even take advantage of victims.
+It is unimaginable that after such a devastating natural disasters such as Irma and Harvey that there are those looking to prosper and even take advantage of victims.
 It is a reality that scams pop up after disasters, deepening the suffering of a community and the people looking to simply rebuild their homes and businesses.

 You should be especially careful if you are a senior citizen.
 These so called “storm-chasing” scam companies prey on the elderly, assuming they are more vulnerable to a trick and they are the ones who need quick assistance.